ZeruLight/Erupe/README.md

 # Erupe
 ## WARNING
-This project is in its infancy and currently doesn't do anything worth noting.
-Additionally, it has no documentation and no support.
+This project is in its infancy and has no reliable active developer, no documentation, and no support.

-This project is soley developed in my spare time for the educational experience of making a server emulator, which I haven't done before.
+This project has been solely developed in my spare time for the educational experience of making a server emulator, which I haven't done before.
 Expectations regarding functionally and code quality should be set accordingly.

 # General info
 Currently allows a JP MHF client (with GameGuard removed) to:
 * Login and register an account (registration is automatic if account doesn't exist)
 * Create a character
 * Get ingame to the main city
-* See other players walk around (Names and character data are not correct, placeholders are in use)
+* See other players walk around
+* Do quests* (Single player only.
+Only quests shipped with the game are on the counter. **Requires binary quest files not in the repo**)
-* Use (local) chat.
+* Use (local) chat*

+\* = Very limited or buggy.

 # Installation
+## Server
 1. Clone the repo with `git clone https://github.com/Andoryuuta/Erupe.git`
 2. Install PostgreSQL
 3. Launch psql shell, `CREATE DATABASE erupe;`.